 It’s also a fab idea to phone and chat with the university tutors to chat through what’s involved in the course.
-A must read is Studential’s guide to UCAS Clearing 2017 for more great info.
+Our guide to UCAS Clearing will help you through the process.

-In addition other choices for you to consider are apprenticeships, gap year travelling, starting your own business or finding a job.
+In addition, other choices for you to consider are apprenticeships, taking a gap year, starting your own business or finding a job.

 Whatever your results, you have awesome options to choose from to progress your career.

 For more tips and advice on what to do now you've completed your BTEC, please see: